Skip to Content

 For example, your flashlight is pointed at this text right now.
 But what about your surroundings?
 Chances are, whatever’s going on behind you, above you, or across the street is dim and out of focus.
 Here’s another example: think about how it feels to bite into a warm, crumbly spoonful of raspberry pie, the slightly tart berries perfectly balanced by cool whipped cream and an overall sweetness that melts across your tongue . . .

 So are you paying attention right now?
 Or are you wondering how long it would take to get your hands on a slice of raspberry pie?
-In other words, is your flashlight pointing toward these blinks – or straight at the nearest bakery?
+In other words, is your flashlight pointing toward these summary – or straight at the nearest bakery?
 It just goes to show that while the flashlight can be a powerful tool, it’s only effective if you can keep it pointed in the right direction.

 The floodlight.